Oberammergau 2020 – 14 Days

 Travelling north through the vineyard hills of Tuscany, stop for lunch in Pisa near its Leaning Tower, and pop over to Florence – birthplace of the Renaissance – for a tour of its magnificent palazzi (palaces) and 15th-century buildings that hold innumerable works of art.
 The entire city centre is a UNESCO World Heritage site!
 Before we depart, spend a day touring the teal lagoons of Venice by foot and by gondola!
 Addio, Italia!

 Guten Tag, Switzerland!
 Explore the gorgeous lakes, promenades, incredible architecture, and steep cobble stone streets of Lugano and Lucerne, surrounded by mountains and stunning in every way!
-Then pass through fairy tale Liechtenstein – one of the world’s smallest and richest cities – on the way to quaint Oberammergau.
+Then pass through fairy tale Liechtenstein – one of the world’s smallest and richest countries – on the way to quaint Oberammergau.
 Tucked in the Ammergauer Alps, the unique Passion Play is one of the world’s oldest performances.

 In 1633, Bavaria was in the grip of the bubonic plague.
 The townspeople of Oberammergau pledged to God that, if spared from the disease, they would show their appreciation each decade with a stage play depicting the passion and death of Christ.